ampel360/Robbbo-T/README.md

 # GAIA-QAO Aerospace Documentation
 ## Aerospace General Index (AGI)

+# GAIA-QAO Aerospace Documentation

+> **GENERAL DISCLAIMER:**
+> This master document and all its parts represent an AI-generated proposal for the GAIA-Q & AMPEL framework and the GAIA-QAO object identification system.
+It has not been validated through implementation in aerospace systems nor by aerospace certification bodies.
+The concepts are based on current industry trends, open source, quantum computing, and federated aerospace engineering, as well as on the information provided.

+---
+## Aerospace General Index (AGI)

 ## Part 0: Framework Overview
     0.1 Vision Statement
     0.2 Guiding Principles & Philosophy